 Needless to say, the film did not get transmitted that evening.

-An additional clip has also materialised which shows the text-based apology that was overlaid whilst the replacement programme was airing.
+An additional clip has also materialised which shows a text-based apology that was overlaid whilst the replacement programme was airing.

 We also hear a further apology from the announcer, after the replacement programme finishes.
 Peter Brook confirmed Heaven Can Wait would be screened the following Tuesday.